ember-animation/ember-animated/tests/dummy/app/templates/docs/sprites.md

 ## What is a sprite?

-The sprite abstraction in this library allows users to compose new transitions out of motions.
-Our sprites carry their own data or dimensions, so that users can manipulate sprites in a variety of ways, and these changes will automatically get cleaned up at the end of an animation.
-There are five different types of sprites, and the distinction between the five types is the data that each sprite stores.
+In ember-animated a sprite represents a piece of your application that you want to animate.
+A sprite is an html element that carries additioal data.
+Our sprites carry their own data or dimensions, so that users can manipulate sprites in a variety of ways, and these changes will automatically get cleaned up at the end of an animation. -- history --

 Data that sprites can store refers to the different states a sprite can have.
 The initial state of a sprite refers to the dimensions of the location that the sprite starts at or comes from.
 Likewise, the final state of a sprite refers to the dimensions of the location that the sprite ends at or is going to.
+Every sprite is grouped into one of five categories in any given animation:

 ## keptSprites:
 Kept sprites store both their final state and their initial state.